EtienneCmb/visbrain/docs/mod_sleep.rst

 Load and save the GUI configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the **Files** menu, you can save the GUI configuration *Files/Save/Gui config*.
-This will save the state of all buttons and properties inside *Sleep*.
+This will save the state of all buttons and properties inside :class:`Sleep`.
 Then, you can recharge the GUI configuration using *Files/Load/Gui config*.
-Alternatively, if you want to use a configuration when running *Sleep*, you can use the *config_file* argument to directly pass the path to a configuration file.
+Alternatively, if you want to use a configuration when running :class:`Sleep`, you can use the *config_file* argument to directly pass the path to a configuration file.

 .. code-block:: python